Why do we wear make-up? The uses and history of cosmetics.

 The 1980's and into the 1990's became a mix of previous decades and each person really started to experiment and develop their own look and not really follow any fashion trends.
 Magazines, film and television threw out ideas across the board and no one trend would last very long.

 Our modern choices are vast when it comes to cosmetics, ingredients and ideas.
 We live in age of technology and learning tools at our fingertips in our homes.
 The internet allows us a whole world of information on beauty and everything there is to know about this ancient tradition of applying cosmetics.
 Blogs, YouTube videos, tutorials, articles and trends around the world are right at our disposal.

-The development of healthier choices and added natural benefits of wearing certain cosmetics has emerged and not only do we have the ability to beautify our looks, but also add long term benefits to the health and well being of our skin.
+- The development of healthier choices and added natural benefits of wearing certain cosmetics like our own brand has emerged and not only do we have the ability to beautify our looks, but also add long term benefits to the health and well being of our skin.
 There are standards to be met now and we demand a higher quality due to our knowledge and history.
 As you can clearly see from the history of cosmetics, our ancestors were unfortunately not given that wide range of choice and very little was known about the effects that crude make-up would have on them at the time with ultimately deathly consequences.

-Our vast choices of powerful and natural supplements like gluten free, vegan, natural oils, vitamins and minerals, antioxidants and botanicals protect and help the skin stay healthy.
+- Our vast choices of powerful and natural options like gluten free, vegan, natural oils, vitamins and minerals, antioxidants and botanicals protect and help the skin stay healthy.
 It's pleasing to know the evolution of cosmetics and skin care keeps moving forward in leaps and bounds, whatever the reason may be for wearing make-up.
 Cosmetic companies keep pushing, searching and reinventing new and exciting ideas and we're fortunate to be able to span the globe to any and all choices!

-Until next time, thanks for stopping by.
+Until next time, thanks for stopping by!